dinosaurwithakatana/hacker-news-android/README.md

 END OF LIFE
 ===

-Unfortunately, I have not been able to allocated the time needed to continue development and maintenance of this application.
+Unfortunately, I have not been able to allocate the time needed to continue development and maintenance of this application.
 I believe the release currently in the play store is _stable enough_ and will not be pushing updates.

 Hacker News